 |User Instructions||written and verbal instructions, including documentation, emails, presentations, and webinars, as well as the instructions stored in the Knowledge Base (help.bynder.com and the release notes of new Product features.|

-This Standard Terms of Service Bynder Software FZ-LLC was last updated on: 28 September2016.
+The Standard Terms of Service (v.13) Bynder Software FZ-LLC were last updated on: September 28, 2016.